YWCA CDFI Map

 When women succeed economically, they create a safer, healthier life for themselves, their children, and their communities.
 It is for this reason that YWCA USA continues to build partnerships, tools, and resources to support women’s economic growth and prosperity.
 One such tool is the YWCA CDFI map.

 The map features 200+ YWCAs providing services and programming nationwide to over 2.3 million women, girls and their families, as well as 200+ Community Development Financial Institutions (CDFIs).
-YWCA USA partnered with the Opportunity Finance Network (OFN) to highlight their members’ work.
+YWCA USA partnered with the Opportunity Finance Network (OFN) to highlight their members’ and YWCAs’ work.
 The CDFIs highlighted provide financing in underserved communities nationwide for a range of projects, including affordable housing, community facilities, commercial real estate, and small businesses.

 Each YWCA profile includes contact information, census tract number, New Markets Tax Credit (NMTC) census tract eligibility, and total number of women, girls, and families served.
 Each CDFI profile includes contact information, geography served, and lending sectors.